"Discovering the Power in Me" (DPM) - Now Online

 Spire is all about working with people to develop positive expectations about the possibilities in life after spinal cord injury.

 Since the successful pilot in 2010, Spire has been running DPM courses in metro Melbourne and regional Victoria.
-We currently run 2 - 3 sessions per year in small groups of up to 10 participants at a time.
+Now in 2021 we will continue to deliver DPM Online, providing more flexibility and convenience.
+We currently run 2 - 3 courses per year in small groups of up to 10 participants at a time.

-If you, or someone you know, happen to be interested in following a course, or would like to know more about DPM, please contact us at [email protected] or call (03) 9489 0777.
+If you, or someone you know, are interested in taking part in a course, or would like to know more about DPM, please contact us at [email protected] or call (03) 9489 0777.

 Courses this year